daniel-caleb/SmallShop/README.md

 # Sales Automation Android App

 This Android application automates sales in a small shop.
 The app allows users to select items, specify quantities, and calculates the total price.
-Additionally, a 15% discount is applied if the grand total exceeds $10,000.
+Additionally, a 15% discount is applied if the grand total exceeds Kshs.10,000.

 ## Overview

 The application is designed to simplify the sales process for small shops.
-Users can easily add items to their purchase, specify quantities, and view the total price.
-The inclusion of a discount feature encourages larger purchases, providing a 15% discount for orders exceeding $10,000.
+Users can easily specify quantities of items of their purchase and view the total price.
+The inclusion of a discount feature encourages larger purchases, providing a 15% discount for orders exceeding Kshs.10,000.

 ## Features